uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_parameters.rst

-This class provides common settings for video processing in :class:`vpl::VplParams`, such as input/output formats, resolutions, frame rates, crop factors, aspect ratios, and operation specific settings in :class:`vpl::VplParamsDecode` and :class:`vpl::VplParamsEncode`, such as codec type, input/output buffer sizes, encoding bit rate control, and GOP structure parameters.
+This class provides common settings for video processing in :class:`vpl::VplParams`, such as input/output formats, resolutions, frame rates, crop factors, aspect ratios, and operation specific settings in :class:`vpl::VplParamsDecode` and :class:`vpl::VplParamsEncode`, such as CODEC type, input/output buffer sizes, encoding bit rate control, and GOP structure parameters.

-In the near future, oneVPL will support target devices running autonomously on different nodes, where parameter settings need to be passsed across host boundaries similar to gRPC.
+In the near future, oneVPL will support target devices running autonomously on different nodes, where parameter settings need to be passed across host boundaries similar to gRPC.
 We will extend :class:`vpl::VplParams` to include serialization and deserialization of the parameters as messages.
 We are also evaluating general message packages such as protobuf as we finalize the API.